There’s a deep lie behind today’s TSH-based definition of “euthyroid” status and today’s policies of TSH normalization in therapy.

 When doctors don’t acknowledge or understand this disjoint and believe with blind faith in TSH, it causes a parallel disjoint, distrust, and disagreement between thyroid patients and doctors.

-By denying biology and imagining a pill can save this pituitary-thyroid marriage, you are denying the fact of our internal divorce.
+By imagining a pill can save this pituitary-thyroid marriage, you would deny the fact of our biological divorce.

 Perhaps to keep impotent TSH symbolically in control, medical men have invested it with false tyrannical power over our dosing in thyroid therapy.
 Nature didn’t give it that role.